CrazyAmphibian/Osmosis/readme.txt

 changelog:
-	1.2.5
+	1.2.6
+		fixed an error
+		added RAM+CUP use info to settings page (requires that you do a debug build) fixed tag filter screen not removing empty booleans 1.2.5
 		fixed error when trying to close full image view pressing escape when in full image mode now returns you to regular view, not the gallery